QBeukelman/QBeukelman/README.md

 ### About

 Welcome to my GitHub profile.
-I am an spiring Software Engineer and current student at Codam Coding College.
+I am an aspiring Software Engineer and current student at Codam Coding College.
 I have skills in, and am learning:

 <br />